Our goal is to empower the patient with the tools that will assist them in returning to their highest level of function.

 Your spine supports your body and keeps you upright and moving.
 The spine is a complex structure that provides both mobility and strength.
 Proper functioning of the neck and back allows for fluid, effortless movement.
 But, when there is a deformity, injury or disease of the spine, common activities such as turning, bending, or stretching often become painfully out of reach.
 More than 80% of adults will experience significant back or neck pain at some time during their life.

-There are many spine conditions, such as: degenerative disc disease, herniated discs, sciatica, spinal stenosis, spondylolisthesis, scoliosis, osteoarthritis, and osteoporosis and vertebral fractures.
+There are many spine conditions, such as: degenerative disc disease, herniated discs, sciatica, spinal stenosis, spondylolisthesis, osteoarthritis, and osteoporosis and vertebral fractures.
 Some of these conditions are presented in these spine conditions resources, prepared by ISASS (International Society for the Advancement of Spine Surgery).
-Remember to consult your spine doctor in Cary, Raleigh, Holly Springs or Garner for individualized assessment of your condition.
+Remember to consult your spine doctor in Cary, Raleigh, Holly Springs, Garner, North Raleigh, or Panther Creek for individualized assessment of your condition.

 - Degenerative Disc Disease